 On the market there are a number of hair retention products that can stimulate and strengthen the hair and hair growth, but there is no guarantee, nor can medication treat every form of hair loss.
 It is important to work out the cause of hair loss before starting treatment and gain accurate information about the effects and possible side effects of drug therapy.
 The following opinion of alternative treatment options does not act as a recommendation but serves as a listing of the common alternatives.

 For hereditary hair loss Minoxidil has often proven to be effective.
+Originally developed as a drug to treat high blood pressure, was found in taking a stronger hair growth on the body.
 Originally developed as a drug to treat high blood pressure it was found in a stronger % to aid hair growth on the scalp, initially in a liquid solution and then later in a foam.
 The exact reason is not fully known but it is known that the substance can slow down the thinning of the hair and therefore hair loss and promote stronger hair growth.
 It can take around 3 months for it to take effect and within this time and increased shedding of hair can occur, prolonged use for around 12 months is required to assess how successful it can be.